-To prevent nosocomial transmission, the Centers for Disease Control and Prevention (CDC) recommends postexposure prophylaxis with vaccination or varicella-zoster immunoglobulin, depending on immune status, for exposed health care workers and patients without evidence of immunity (available at Immunization of Health-Care Personnel).
+To prevent nosocomial transmission, the Centers for Disease Control and Prevention recommends postexposure prophylaxis with vaccination or varicella-zoster immunoglobulin, depending on immune status, for exposed health care workers and patients without evidence of immunity (available at Immunization of Health-Care Personnel).

 Chickenpox causes pustular, crusting lesions on the skin (often including scalp) and may cause ulcerated lesions on mucous membranes.

-Complications include secondary bacterial infection of skin lesions, pneumonia, and cerebellar ataxia.
+Complications include secondary bacterial infection of skin lesions, pneumonia, cerebellar ataxia, and, in adults, encephalitis.

-Give oral valacyclovir or famciclovir to patients ≥ 12 yr and to those with skin disorders (particularly eczema) or chronic lung disease.
+Give oral valacyclovir to varicella patients ≥ 12 years, or famciclovir to varicella patients ≥ 18 years and to those with skin disorders (particularly eczema) or chronic lung disease.